-The participating government agencies are sustainable institutions within their national governments that have mandates for monitoring, forecasting and delivering advisory and warning services to stakeholders which have been a challenge until now or carried out with this mitations.
-The project sustainability will be guaranteed by Cambodia's Ministry of Environment and DOM and DHRW, Lao PDR's DMH, Thailand's TMD, and Viet Nam's VMMHA in their roles as government agencies supported by public funding who will ensure adequate both financial and human resources (including staffs, infrastructure, capacities) are available not only during but also after the project period.
+The participating government agencies are sustainable institutions within their national governments that have mandates for monitoring, forecasting and delivering advisory and warning services to stakeholders which have been a challenge until now or carried out with limitations.
+The project sustainability will be guaranteed by Cambodia's Ministry of Environment and DOM and DHRW, Lao PDR's DMH, Thailand's TMD, and Viet Nam's VNMHA in their roles as government agencies supported by public funding who will ensure adequate both financial and human resources (including staffs, infrastructure, capacities) are available not only during but also after the project period.
 The national agencies and regional entity (MRC) will ensure the availability of standardized interoperable hydro-meteorological data, especially on real-time basis, coordination of information channels and procedures for end-to-end EWSs, and increase in knowledge availability with community members on social-economic and environmental risks and their participation in decision making and the development of climate change adaptation and disaster risk management strategies and will lead to the long-term sustainability of developed products, services and knowledge, which will be shared continuously between technical professionals of different agencies and at the local level among population groups.
-The commitment from the national agencies has been secured, reflected from their participation in the project as the executing partners.
-The official commitment from MRC (available here) has been received for their participation as the regional executing entity and for supporting the development and implementation of the ECR-Mekong project activities at the regional level.
+The official support and commitment letter from MRC (available here) and the national agencies has been secured, reflected from their participation in the project as the executing partners.

 The project will indirectly benefit hundreds of thousands of people living in the targeted Mekong countries through the proposed strategy of community-based flood and drought management and by enabling local-level climate change adaptation and disaster risk reduction measures.
 The implementation of the project activities will support cohesion and experience sharing among communities to save lives, improve livelihoods, environment sustainability.
 A comprehensive description of social and environmental benefits will be provided in the concept note and final proposal after due assessments (EIA and SIA including screening of the 15 environmental, social, and gender principles of the Adaptation Fund) and consultations are carried out with the respective authorities and communities.
-Additional consultations will be undertaken on aiding vulnerable and marginalized populations (will engage them in understanding existing adaptation and risk management strategies, priority needs, and co-design solutions (improving livelihoods through agriculture productivity, fishing, restoration of wetlands or flood plains etc.) (CR 2.6), and with regards to gender (women, youth, elderly, internally displaced populations, etc.) consideration will be provided in the consultation planned during the project concept and proposal preparation phase_in addition, private sectors such as those in agriculture, aquaculture, hydropower will be one of the important stakeholders and benefit from the project outcomes, From an environmental viewpoint, the International Union for the Conservation of Nature (IUCN) Red List of Ecosystems Categories and Criteria will be studied to better understand the status of ecosystems, applicable at local, national and global levels.
+Additional consultations will be undertaken on aiding vulnerable and marginalized populations (will engage them in understanding existing adaptation and risk management strategies, priority needs, and co-design solutions (improving livelihoods through agriculture productivity, fishing, restoration of wetlands or flood plains etc.). and with regards to gender (women, youth, elderly, internally displaced populations, etc.) consideration will be provided in the consultation planned during the project concept and proposal preparation phase.
+In addition, private sectors such as those in agriculture, aguaculture, hydropower will be one of the important stakeholders and benefit from the project outcomes.
+From an environmental viewpoint, the International Union for the Conservation of Nature (IUCN) Red List of Ecosystems Categories and Criteria will be studied to better understand the status of ecosystems, applicable at local, national and global levels.
 A balanced ecosystem services approach will be promoted through natural and nature-based solutions linking ecosystem management with livelihoods.
-With the information available at this stage, the project is expected to fall into medium risk category B because interventions such as informa
+With the information available at this stage, the project is expected to fall into medium risk category B because interventions such as information through risk maps and EWSs could lead to movement of communities to a safer zone where they might need to identify new resources (livelihoods, house, adoption to new culture etc.) for survival.